-IHG® Rewards Club Select Credit Card from Chase.
+IHG® Rewards Club Traveler Credit Card from Chase.

-This card offers Platinum Elite status to all cardmembers.
-It has a $49 annual fee that’s waived the first year.
+This card offers Platinum Elite status to all cardmembers and has $29 annual fee.

 This card offers Starwood Gold status after you spend $30,000 on it within a calendar year.
 You also get credit for five nights and two stays each year toward elite status each year.
 And since Marriott purchased Starwood, you also get Gold status in the Marriott Rewards program.
 There’s a $95 annual fee for this card.